shysaur/QLWindowsApps/README.md

 ### Supported OS X versions

-QLWindowsApps 1.1.0 was tested on OS X Mavericks and later, up to OS X El Capitan.
+QLWindowsApps 1.2.0 was tested on OS X Mavericks and later, up to OS X Sierra.

 If you are using an older OS X version, you can download QLWindowsApps 1.0.2, which works on OS X Leopard and later.